State limits alcohol sales on Thanksgiving Eve

-SCRANTON, Pa. — As COVID cases surge across the commonwealth, Governor Tom Wolf ordered bars and restaurants must stop selling alcohol at 5 p.m. on Wednesday.
+SCRANTON, Pa. — As COVID-19 cases surge across the commonwealth, Governor Tom Wolf ordered bars and restaurants must stop selling alcohol at 5 p.m. on Wednesday.

 This is just the latest blow to the restaurant industry, which has already faced several rounds of restrictions because of the pandemic.